Child development and milestones: Your 5-year-old child

 - Finds it hard to focus on a task for even a few minutes

 Your 5 year old child is the life of the party and loves being at the centre of attention.
-His social skills have blossomed over the past few years and now, he really enjoys being around others and playing with his friends.
+His/her social skills have blossomed over the past few years and now, he/she really enjoys being around others and playing with his/her friends.

 At age five, your child might even have a “best friend” and prefers peer-play to individual play.
 Your little one needs your love, affection, attention and approval.
-He will do things to please you and seeks emotional reassurance from you – still the most important person in his life!
+He/she will do things to please you and seeks emotional reassurance from you – still the most important person in his/her life!

 While the tantrums have vanished or reduced, your child might still be probe to emotional outbursts complete with “It’s not fair!” and the stomping of tiny feet.
 This is okay, and you’ll notice this behaviour further reducing over the coming months.